BGHDDevelopment/CarCallouts/README.md

 While I am only updating this callout pack when I have extra time, any changes made by the community will be reviewed and merged.

 # Licence
-Please read the LICENSE.md file for more information.
+Please read the LICENSE file for more information.
+But this project is licensed under the MIT license.
 You should also read our [Terms of Service](https://bghddevelopment.com/tos).

 # Contributing